kaizhu717/kaizhu717/content/home/research.md

 +++
-# A Projects section created with the Portfolio widget.
+# A research section created with the Portfolio widget.
 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.